I call Tasmania home, and have been living in Australia since 2010.

 A few extra bits about me…

-My identity in three words: Astrologer, Artist, Aspie
+My self-identity in three words: Astrologer, Artist, Autistic

 I love numbers, geometry, and patterns.
 I wouldn’t say I’m exceptionally gifted at maths, but there is something inherently meaningful about numbers that I feel drawn to.
 I suppose it’s something like numerology, but that’s only part of it.